romlacerda/fcamara/README.md

 1) Clone the repository!
 2) Go to the folder and run $ npm i
 3) Now, run $ npm start
-4) Then, run $ json-server -p 4000 --watch src/services/db.json to run the run JSON Server (its a RESTful API mock)
+4) Then, run $ json-server -p 4000 --watch src/services/db.json to run the run JSON Server (its a RESTful API mock)*

+* If you are using port 4000 with another application, just change it.